Pros and Cons of Starting a Pet-Sitting Business

 Some of the challenges you may face if you start a pet-sitting business include:

 - More than just a love of animals is needed: While no formal training is specifically required, you have to have enough knowledge and experience to handle multiple pets, breeds, and animal temperaments.
 Some organizations offer certifications you can earn to help market your knowledge and experience.

 - A higher than average level of physical fitness is a must, especially if pursuing this as a full-time job.
 The last dog on your schedule isn't going to care how many miles you've already put under your feet that day—nor, for that matter, will the pet owner paying you for your services.

 - You will need insurance and/or bonding to protect yourself from liability.

-- You need to be flexible with your availability as clients frequently will need your services on weekends and holidays when they are out of town or have other plans.
-You also need to have a policy in place for short-term emergencies: Will clients be able to contact you at odd hours if they have their own out-of-town emergency and need to make immediate pet-sitting arrangements?
+- You need to be flexible with your availability: Clients frequently will need your services on weekends and holidays when they are out of town or have other plans.
+You also need to have a policy in place for short-term emergencies.
+Will clients be able to contact you at odd hours if they have their own out-of-town emergency and need to make immediate pet-sitting arrangements?

 - You need to have a policy for handling pet emergencies and you should have some basic pet-related first-aid skills.